 In addition to her experience at McAllister & Quinn, Amanda has also served on the Global Development Policy and Advocacy team at Save the Children International.
 At Save the Children, Amanda’s efforts contributed to increased support for higher funding levels for global health accounts at US Agency for International Development (USAID), and the introduction of legislation to improve the health of mothers and infants in the developing world.
 Earlier in her career, she worked as a congressional aide on the staff of Congressman John McHugh (R-NY) and as committee staff for the House Science Committee.
 In those positions, she handled numerous legislative matters that involved higher education and science research policy.
 During her time on Capitol Hill, Amanda worked closely with agencies such as the NSF, National Aeronautics and Space Administration (NASA), the Environmental Protection Agency (EPA), and the National Oceanic and Atmospheric Administration (NOAA).

 Amanda is a native of upstate New York, and earned a master’s in public policy at Georgetown University and her bachelor’s in politics from Ithaca College.
+She attained her Project Management Professional (PMP) Certification in 2022.
 Amanda actively teaches as an adjunct professor for both 2-year and 4-year institutions in courses covering politics, influencing the government, and American history.